ziman/pictionary/README.md

 clear tool

 #bugs
+*player list should show 'is choosing a word' instead of 'is drawing' when he/she hasn't chosen a word *the word is shown in the topbar at round end.
-* Word guesses should be case insensitive
+*Word guesses should be case insensitive*
 * The login screen only looks at gamestarted that is announced by socket.
 It should wait for both a username and the game start.
 * Upon selecting a username the client should receive a gameStarted property to jump into games that are running.
 *Should not be able to start the game with one person*